fmolivato/toss_obj_robotic_arm/README.md

 + $G_t$ is the return i.e. the discounted sum of rewards in a single episode
 + $V_t$ is the value function i.e. the estimation of $G_t$ done at time $t$

-### Proximal Policy Optimization (PPO)
+### Proximal Policy Optimization
 The Policy Gradient Methods is calculated online i.e. the policy is optimized on an observation history sampled by the policy itself.
 This leads to major instabilities in the learning process which sometimes brings the policy to diverge by focusing on a constantly shifting distribution.
 When it happens, the agent is not working towards the main goal anymore and thus stops to learn.
-To solve this issue OpenAI engineered the PPO.
+To solve this issue OpenAI engineered the Proximal Policy Optimization (PPO).
 Basically, the new policy gradient method force the agent to learn a "proximal" policy which is a policy not too different from the one in the previous episode.
 The plots below, shows how they are clipping the loss in order to avoid extreme changes on the main strategy.

 <p align="center" width="100%">